jackledead/jackledead_armory/README.md

 Fort 14TP pistol: 14 round 9x18mm usually loaded with fmjs.
 Set to be the new pistol of the UAF.

 ### Fictional:
-VP Scout rifle: The VP Scout is a compact and lightweight rifle designed for reconnaissance and stealth missions.
+VP Orel rifle: The VP Orel is a compact and lightweight rifle designed for reconnaissance and stealth missions.
 It features a bullpup configuration and a folding stock, allowing for easy storage and transportation.
 The gun is chambered in the powerful 7.62x54r cartridge, making it effective at long ranges while still remaining compact.

 Tos 30 submachine gun: A lightweight Eastern European submachine gun intended for internal security and police units, chambered in 9x18mm Makarov.